arundebnath/arundmpsd/README.md

 # Passion

-An ambitious plan for a start-up which can leverages quantum information processing protocols for solving one specific bio-technological problem is in the offing.
+An ambitious plan for a start-up which leverages ML and quantum algorithms for providing precision imaging is in the offing.

 ![Qiskit](https://img.shields.io/badge/Qiskit-%236929C4.svg?style=for-the-badge&logo=Qiskit&logoColor=white)